AMHS Implementer GuideUsing Isode Servers and APIs to build AMHS solutions

 In order to build to the Open Group API, detailed understanding of the Open Group X.400 Gateway API specification is necessary.
-Use of this API with M-Switch X.400 is described in the Isode Messaging API Manual.
+Use of this API with M-Switch X.400 is described in the Isode Messaging API documentation.

 Address Mapping and Directory